 Item | Limit | Adjustable |

-The maximum number of Internet NAT gateways that can be created in a VPC | 5 | You can increase the quota by performing the following operations:
+Maximum number of Internet NAT gateways that can be created in a VPC | 5 | You can request a quota increase by using one of the following methods:

 |

-The maximum number of EIPs that can be associated with an Internet NAT gateway | 20 Note Starting September 19, 2022, if you associate an EIP with a newly created Internet NAT gateway, a private IP address of the vSwitch where the NAT gateway resides is used.
+Maximum number of EIPs that can be associated with an Internet NAT gateway | 20 Note Starting September 19, 2022, if you associate an EIP with a newly created Internet NAT gateway, a private IP address of the vSwitch where the NAT gateway resides is used.
 Make sure that the vSwitch has sufficient private IP addresses available for use.
 Otherwise, you cannot associate an EIP with the NAT gateway.
-Existing NAT gateways are not affected. | You can increase the quota by performing the following operations:
+Existing NAT gateways are not affected. | You can request a quota increase by using one of the following methods:

 |

-Creating an Internet NAT gateway in a VPC that contains a custom route whose destination CIDR block is 0.0.0.0/0 | Supported. | N/A |
+Creating an Internet NAT gateway in a VPC that contains a custom route whose destination CIDR block is 0.0.0.0/0 | Supported | N/A |

 Item | Limit | Adjustable |

-The maximum number of SNAT entries that you can create on an Internet NAT gateway | 40 | You can increase the quota by performing the following operations:
+Maximum number of SNAT entries that you can create on an Internet NAT gateway | 40 | You can request a quota increase by using one of the following methods:

 |

-Whether the bandwidth of a vSwitch is limited by the bandwidth limits of the EIPs in the SNAT entry that is created for the vSwitch | Yes Note If the EIPs of an Internet NAT gateway are associated with an Internet Shared Bandwidth, the bandwidth of the vSwitch is limited by the bandwidth limit of the Internet Shared Bandwidth. | N/A |
+Whether the bandwidth of a vSwitch is limited by the bandwidth limits of the EIPs in the SNAT entry that is created for the vSwitch | Yes Note If the EIPs of an Internet NAT gateway are associated with an EIP bandwidth plan, the bandwidth of the vSwitch is limited by the bandwidth limit of the EIP bandwidth plan. | N/A |

 Whether the number of concurrent connections is limited by the number of EIPs specified in an SNAT entry | When ECS instances that are not assigned public IP addresses use an Internet NAT gateway to access the same destination IP address and port over the Internet, the number of concurrent connections supported by the Internet NAT gateway is N × 55,000.
 N is the number of EIPs specified in the SNAT entry. | |

 The bandwidth limit of each EIP in an SNAT entry | If you specify multiple EIPs in an SNAT entry, network traffic is distributed based on a hashing algorithm instead of being evenly distributed to each EIP.
-To prevent individual EIPs from being overloaded, we recommend that you associate the EIPs with the same Internet Shared Bandwidth.
+To prevent individual EIPs from being overloaded, we recommend that you associate the EIPs with the same EIP bandwidth plan.
 The bandwidth of EIPs that are added to an SNAT IP address pool is not limited.
 For more information, see Create an SNAT IP address pool. |

 Item | Limit | Adjustable |

-The maximum number of DNAT entries that you can create on an Internet NAT gateway | 100 | You can increase the quota by performing the following operations:
+Maximum number of DNAT entries that you can create on an Internet NAT gateway | 100 | You can request a quota increase by using one of the following methods:

 |